tilod/prime_service/README.md

 ### Example: Usage in a controller

 Mark a message as read.
+This action should never fail, so it always redirects to the messages listing.

 ```ruby
 class MessagesController < ApplicationController